 In August, we spoke with ClearCompany’s VP of People, Angie Wideman-Powell, and Learning Manager, Isabel Swartz, about the organization’s decision to work with a diversity, equity, and inclusion consultant.
-Wideman-Powell and Swartz talked about how it became apparent that outside perspectives, especially those that were underrepresented, were essential if we truly wanted to make diversity, equity, inclusion, and belonging a core value.
+Wideman-Powell and Swartz talked about how it became apparent that outside perspectives, especially those that were underrepresented, were essential if we genuinely wanted to make diversity, equity, inclusion, and belonging a core value.
 They discussed ClearCompany’s process of choosing a consulting firm and the importance of making a long-term commitment to DEI.

 We ultimately chose to work with consulting firm Change Cadet, founded and led by Dr. Akilah Cadet.
 Over the past several months, Change Cadet has conducted training, coaching, and workshops for employees and leadership at ClearCompany.
 Dr. Cadet was also a keynote speaker at Talent Success Conference 2021, where she discussed being an accomplice in the workplace and embracing being uncomfortable as you learn.